Free • No signup Edit Musician and band photos · Free

 Do I need to mark the musician before describing what I want edited?

 No!
 Just describe the edit: 'fix the stage lighting' or 'replace the background with dark studio.'
 The AI understands music photography context.
-Only use markers if you want to fix lighting on one band member without affecting the others.

 How do I create professional musician promo photos without a photographer?